Relient K: The Anatomy of the Tongue in Cheek and Two Lefts Don't Make a Right...but Three Do (2001–2003)

-Anatomy landed them in the Christian rock limelight, and Relient K was offered a clothing deal with Abercrombie & Fitch in 2001.
+The album landed them in the Christian rock limelight, and Relient K was offered a clothing deal with Abercrombie & Fitch in 2001.
 Gotee, the band's label, accepted the offer on Relient K's behalf; Pittman recalls, "The choice was never really given to us.
 The label made the choice."
 After significant pressure from conservative Christian organizations such as Focus on the Family, Gotee backed out of the contract.